Last updated

 Content sources

-Remote content can be added from a Git repository, a publicly-available URL, or pushed from your own platforms to Redocly in the following ways:
+Add remote content from a Git repository, a publicly-available URL, or push from your own platforms to Redocly in the following ways:

 Use a Git integration

-Git as a remote content source allows you to connect to and continuously synchronize either an entire repository or a specific sub-folder in that repository.
+Git as a remote content source connects to and continuously synchronizes either an entire repository or a specific sub-folder in that repository.

 Read the how-to guide for setting up remote content on your provider.